 This chapter briefly describes your personal perspective on life and explains how you can best express this in your career.III.
 Your aptitudes and strengths

 This chapter, which contains 8-10 pages, is one of the most comprehensive sections in the "Career and Vocation" horoscope.
 Here is a short selection of three samples from the numerous aptitudes described in the complete report.An honest and realistic understanding of your fundamental strengths can help you to orientate yourself in the world and put your energy into areas where you can hope to shine and achieve at least many of your most cherished goals. [..]
-Although you may hold strong ideals, you are not likely to be content designing the perfect world on paper; and although you may hold strong political views, you must practise them as well as preach them.
-For you, charity begins at home in your immediate community, not in [...] [..]
-All spheres of the helping professions could prove attractive to you, for you love nothing more than the feeling of being at one with your fellows and helping or healing their distress.
-But equally, you could apply this natural empathy in less obvious ways, working within [...] [..]
+For you, love of humanity means love of those people whose lives intersect with yours.
+And unless you are emotionally engaged with your work, you will not feel content in it.
+You are likely to enjoy any work which allows you to champion the underdog.
+Acting as the representative [...] [..]
+But you are religious in the sense that you believe there is something special and worthwhile about the human soul, and are instinctively aware of the interconnection of all life on a very profound level.
+All spheres of the helping professions could prove attractive to you, [...] [..]
 Stability and security in your work are very important, and you would probably not enjoy the unstable existence of the artist.
 But that does not mean you lack imaginative ideas, and within a suitable framework you might consider trying out things which are more unconventional [...]
 IV.
 Know Your Limits

 This chapter describes your personal limitations and suggests how you can deal with these in your professional life.
 In the complete horoscope, this chapter is about 5-7 pages in length.
 Please click here to read a complete sample reportRecognising your innate limitations can help you to focus your energy in the right direction and get the maximum fulfilment from your work. [..]
-Your vocational path will inevitably involve you in the care of other human beings, directly or indirectly, for this fulfils both your need to be needed and your commitment to the service of some deeper or higher source, whatever name you choose to give it.
-But this very [...] [..] " on a variety of levels, even if this makes you feel uneasy or anxious.
-Creative expression depends upon this, and so does effective work with others.
-No counsellor, therapist, psychoanalyst or healer can survive, psychologically or physically, if there is no chance for [...]
+You may also become deeply resentful, although this may not be entirely conscious, and such resentment, if it does not express itself through physical symptoms, may erupt in a certain unconscious hostility toward those who have claimed more freedom for themselves than you [...] [..]
+No counsellor, therapist, psychoanalyst or healer can survive, psychologically or physically, if there is no chance for inner healing and refreshment through individual self-affirmation.
+Work within a large organisation can also suffer if you are too embroiled in the problems [...]
 V. Working with Others

 The two final chapters of "Career and Vocation" deal with the way you work together with your colleagues in your everyday working life, and what success means to you personally.One of the most important factors to consider in terms of your direction in life is how you work with others.
 Everyone has his or her own style of relating in the working environment; everyone has different needs and requirements.
 VI.
 What Success Really Means to You When people speak of "success", they generally mean a position of importance in the world's eyes, or a job that yields lots of money and all the material pleasures and comforts that implies.
 But success, in terms of the deeper issue of vocation, is a highly individual thing that means different things to different people.